Our Office

 Antibiotics

 If you have been placed on antibiotics, take the tablets or liquid as directed.
 While antibiotics are not routinely prescribed following the removal of wisdom teeth, they may be prescribed in certain cases to either treat or reduce the risk of infection.
-Should you experience side effects from antibiotic use such as rash or diarrhea, please contact Dr. McCann.
+Should you experience side effects from antibiotic use such as rash or diarrhea, please contact our office.

 Other Complications

-- If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
+• If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As stated before surgery, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
 So be careful.
-Call Dr. McCann if you have any questions.
+Call our office if you have any questions.

-- Occasionally, patients may feel hard projections in the mouth with their tongue.
+• Occasionally, patients may feel hard projections in the mouth with their tongue.
 They are not roots, they are the bony walls that supported the tooth.
 These projections usually smooth out spontaneously.
-If not, they can be removed by Dr. McCann.
+If not, they can be removed by our surgical team.

 Finally